nickolashkraus/continuing-education/LFS158x/ch_10/notes.md

 **DNS**
 Kubernetes has an add-on for [DNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service), which creates a DNS record for each Service and its format is **my-svc.my-namespace.svc.cluster.local**.Services within the same Namespace find other Services just by their names.
 If we add a Service **redis-master** in **my-ns** Namespace, all Pods in the same **my-ns** Namespace lookup theService just by its name, **redis-master**.
 Pods from other Namespaces, such as **test-ns**, lookup the same Service by adding the respective Namespace as a suffix, such as **redis-master.my-ns** or providing the **FQDN** of the service as **redis-master.my-ns.svc.cluster.local**.

 This is the most common and highly recommended solution.
-For example, in the previous section’s image, we have seen that an internal DNS is configured, which maps our Services **frontend-svc**and**db-svc**to **172.17.0.4**and **172.17.0.5** IP addresses respectively.
+For example, in the previous section's image, we have seen that an internal DNS is configured, which maps our Services **frontend-svc**and**db-svc**to **172.17.0.4**and **172.17.0.5** IP addresses respectively.

 ## ServiceType